IceCruelStuff/Towny/README.md

 # Towny

-A PocketMine-MP Plugin | Towny
+A towny plugin for PocketMine-MP server software.

-## You can contribute my project!
+## Contributing

-if your language is not available, you can add your language.
+If your language is not available, you can add your language by making a **[Pull request](https://github.com/IceCruelStuff/Towny/pulls)**.